 Though it sounds like how a cowboy keeps his gear from coming apart, saddle stitching is actually a very popular binding method for magazines and brochures.
-Because many of JD Young’s available production printers and print shop finishing options include a saddle stitch binding feature, let’s take a look at just what we mean by “saddle stitch binding.”
+Let’s take a look at just what we mean by “saddle stitch binding.”

 Depending on the materials and number of pages, the spine of the saddle stitch-bound magazine or brochure is bound with staples or wire.
 Lower-page brochures are usually bound with staples that run through the spine fold of a larger print.
 For higher-page magazines, catalogs, or brochures, stacked printed materials are folded and fed down a metal saddle-like piece of equipment where they are stitched together with metal wire.
 Once bound, the three other edges are trimmed to match the uniformity of the spine.

 When is Saddle Stitch Binding Best?